AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

       _Option 3_: Company must be 12 characters, Product may be up to nine characters

-   - **Phone** - The Phone descriptor must be 10 to 14 characters in length, and can include only numbers, dashes, parentheses, and periods.
+   - **Phone** - The Phone descriptor must be 10 – 14 characters in length, and can include only numbers, dashes, parentheses, and periods.
 For example:

       `9999999999`